-In addition to tuition, there is both a non-refundable application/registratiion fee for each academic year, as well as a curriculum fee, which is non-refundable.
+In addition to tuition, there is both a non-refundable application fee for each academic year, as well as a curriculum fee, which is non-refundable.
 Parents will be informed of the specific amounts prior to each school year.

 In order to meet the school's financial obligations, it is imperative that tuition payments be kept current.
-SSCCA uses FACTS to manage tuition payments, and all families must sign up and pay through FACTS, in the form of direct debit from a checking or savings account or by credit cards.
+SSCCA uses FACTS to manage tuition payments, and all families must sign up and pay through FACTS, in the form of direct debit from a checking account.

 There are three payment plans available on FACTS.
 Annual payments made by June 1^{st} of each school year will receive a \$100 discount.
 Semi-annual payments made on June 1^{st} and December 1^{st} of the school year will receive a \$50 discount.
-A monthly payment plan (10 months, June - March) is also available, for a \$45 fee for the year.
+A monthly payment plan (10 months, June - March) is also available, for a \$43 fee for the year.